tuftsdatalab/Research_Technology_Bioinformatics/workshops/introHPC6.md

 # Project Organization and Data Lifecycle

-When setting up a project on the Tufts HPC it is worth considering what kind of resources you need and the data's lifecyle.:
+When setting up a project on the Tufts HPC it is worth considering what kind of resources you need and the data's lifecyle:

 <img src="../images/datalifecyle.png" />